bijaypokhrel05/MachineLearningJourney/README.md

 ___
 ## Day 3: Build the model using Tensorflow

-> *One of the remarkable things about neural network is the same algorithm can be applied to so many different application.*
+> *"One of the remarkable things about neural network is the same algorithm can be applied to so many different application."*

 Today, I look about how tensorflow and numpy array distinguish.
 Inorder to build the model let's first understand how tensorflow and numpy works.